Xiao Longhua: Don’t Tire Yourself Out

 “Massive Migration” series, 2016–2019

-Xiao Longhua: I don’t think the purity of my stuff is low.
+Xiao Longhua: I don’t think the purity of my stuff is lacking.
 I may prefer to be a hybrid artist, like Zhang Guangyu (1900–1965), who can do practical design as well as create for himself, even without external recognition.
 I want to do both, but I don’t think it’s a good idea to pick only one side.
 It’s kind of like the marine iguana, which can be found in swamps and under the sea, but still has to bask in the sun when it’s especially cold.

 LEAP: Both sides can benefit each other and be cross-referenced.